 Before everyone and anyone had a smartphone, the iPod Touch was revolutionary.
 Apple’s first touchscreen music player led to the explosion of the iTunes Store.
 If you’re thinking of gifting a product that’s a little more current, check out these cool tech gifts you’ll want to keep for yourself.

 Forget actual hamsters: This robotic hamster ran on batteries instead.
 The high demand for the real pet led creator Russ Hornsby to design Zhu Zhus.
 Much like the real thing, they even made affectionate noises when cuddled.
 According to the Washington Post, the company made at least $70 million in its launch year.

 Perhaps this wasn’t the most coveted toy of the year, but it was definitely the most influential, according to Time Magazine.
 Mattel’s toy was revolutionary in that it could actually measure brainwave activity and use it to guide a blue Mindflex ball through a series of obstacles.
 Pretty cool for a toy.

 2010 – iPad

 Although the iPad is far from a toy, it revolutionized touchscreen computing for everyone—from kids to grandparents.
 But for kids, it offered tons of games and entertainment at their fingertips.
 It’s no surprise that 300,000 iPads were sold on its release day.
-But your birth year was defined by more than just the top-selling toy—this is the most popular candy the year you were born.

 Disclaimer: Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.